- VajaTrack - Vaja

 Higher Value per kWh

-Compared to static-mounted arrays, almost all of the extra energy produced by a system with VajaTrack occurs during mornings and late afternoons/evenings – when the grid really needs the extra energy and when electricity prices are often considerably higher.
+Compared to fixed-mounted arrays, almost all of the extra energy produced by a system with VajaTrack occurs during mornings and late afternoons/evenings – when the grid really needs the extra energy and when electricity prices are often considerably higher.

 Compared to horizontal trackers, a solar farm with VajaTrack produces much of its extra energy specifically during the cold winter months with lower standing sun – again when grid need and prices are higher.